 In other words, we plaid the inclusive growth game with the cards distributed by the Big Financial Players and then elaborated a Model of intervention: MOVING FROM CREDIT-BASED ECONOMY to COMMUNITY BASED ECONOMY

-However Africa Investors could take action taking the opportunity we have made available with FUNDRAISING CAMPAIGN for JAMBO FUND: https://ascaniograziosi.net/2017/06/13/seven-questions-about-jambo-fund/.
+Africa Investors could act taking the opportunity we have made available with FUNDRAISING CAMPAIGN for JAMBO FUND: https://ascaniograziosi.net/2017/06/13/seven-questions-about-jambo-fund/.
 Interested capitalists may have details addressing their inquiry to email@example.com

 However, it has been said that“African investors remain risk-averse” and …. the funding requests lack speaking the language required for investment” https://ascaniograziosi.net/2018/05/28/the-digital-economy-in-africa-could-be-a-gamble-because-investments-matter/ .
 The situation is well-known to the Africa business insiders.
 And if WB-IMF, the African Entrepreneurs and the Nigerian businessman and banker Tony Elumelu (Africapitalism) (https://www.linkedin.com/pulse/africapitalism-creating-shared-value-community-based-economy-ascanio/) said that, we must believe them.